European Association of Urology: Publications

 The EAU produces several publications that help to disseminate the latest news from the Association.

 European Urology, the official scientific journal of the EAU, publishes peer-reviewed original articles and topical reviews on a wide range of urological issues.
 It is available in print and online and reaches over 20,000 readers.

 European Urology Today (EUT), the official newsletter of the EAU, reports news from the association and its committees as well as announcements regarding upcoming meetings and congress reports.
 All members are encouraged to contribute articles to the EUT discussing recent studies, technical developments, fellowship experiences, and other issues of interest to EAU members.
 EUT is published six times a year in newspaper format and is distributed to approximately 13,000 addresses worldwide.

 European Urology Video Journal (EUVJ) is produced by the EAU Video Committee on a quarterly basis.
 Each issue includes a DVD containing 45 minutes of footage showing surgical techniques.

-Web site
+Website

-The EAU has its own web site.
+The EAU has its own website.
 Details of the Annual EAU Congress, including information about the venue, scientific programme and social events, are available.

 In addition, the scientific programmes of all the main urology meetings, the EAU guidelines, original EAU articles (including a 'chat' function), a virtual school, webinars and online discussions are on the EAU website.